Linux vs Unix

 • It is capable of employing a massive amount of software tools.

-• It consists of thousands of small, simple, and modular programs that can be connected with the help of the command-line interpreter via pipes, which works in contrast to the use of a single monolithic program that consists of all the same functionality.
+• It consists of thousands of small, simple, and modular programs that can be connected with the help of the command-line interpreter via pipes.

 Unix Architecture

-The below-shown diagram will explain the architecture of the Unix.
+The diagram below will explain the architecture of the Unix.

 [image source]